Department of Psychology

 Computer Facilities

-The psychology department houses two state-of-the-art computer laboratories.
+The psychology department uses state-of-the-art computer laboratories in the Integrated Science Complex.
 These facilities are designed to enhance collaborative interactions among students in the Statistics and Research Methods courses, as well as in courses such as Developmental Psychology, Perception and Social Neuroscience, and Cognition and Memory.

 Minor in Neuroscience